8 Best Inspirational Speeches by Women!

 5. Black Women in Hollywood: Lupita Nyong’o inspirational speech on self-acceptance

 Oscar-winning actress Lupita Nyong’o’s speech at Essence Magazine’s Black Women in Hollywood was on color issues.
 She said, “My complexion had always been an obstacle to overcome.”
-This confession made it very clear that having dark skin means more struggle, also expressed her desire of having lighter skin when she was a teenager.
+This confession made it very clear that having dark skin means more struggle, also expressed her desire to have lighter skin when she was a teenager.
 She also mentioned her mother’s valuable words, that ‘beauty comes from inside, it’s not an external thing.’
-She is the inspiration for women worldwide, who are struggling to make themselves realize that they are beautiful too.
+She inspires women worldwide, who are struggling to make themselves realize that they are beautiful too.

 And the best part was: